uwindsorcss/documents/constitution.md

 The **Secretary** shall:
 1. Be appointed by the president and ratified by the remaining executive at the first regular meeting and from the membership of the society.
-2. Be responsible for the recording and publishing of minutes of all meetings.
+2. Be responsible for scheduling meetings by determining the best time for members, the location, and sending calendar invites.
+3. Be responsible for taking notes during meetings.

 ### Article 3.